uzariustics123/TinkFast/README.md

     - Essay
     - Selection

 ## To address:

 - Need admin for maintenance
-- Need fill in the blank and true or false sa quiz (no need, this is acheivable via single choice with 'true' or 'false' choices)
+- Need fill in the blank and true or false sa quiz ✅ (no need true or false, this is acheivable via single choice with 'true' or 'false' choices)
 - Dapat dili mas ubos sa starting time and date ang set na duration sa quiz ✅(disabled past dates and more...)
-- Ma edit ang Quiz
+- Ma edit ang Quiz✅
-- Optimize ang katong charts and other performance analysis
+- Optimize ang katong charts and other performance analysis ✅
 - Recycle ang Quiz
 - Archiving sa quiz
 - File Export pdf and excel ✅